iits-consulting/terraform-k8s-db-init/README.md

-## OTC Cloud Container Engine Terraform module
+## Cloud Container Engine Terraform module

 A module for running an initialization SQL script on an existing database server.